jneong/CS370_Echo_Demo/Scraper/README.md

 ## Testing

-To test the scraper, set up a PostgreSQL server using the schema from `../Database/schema.sql`.
-Amazon RDS makes it easy to create a server in their public cloud, or you can run your own PostgreSQL server locally.
+To test the scraper, create a schema for testing using `../Database/tools/test-schema-tool.py`, and configure `secrets.py` in this directory to use the test schema you created.

-*DO NOT TEST ON THE MAIN DATABASE*
+*ONLY USE THE TEST DATABASE.
+DO NOT TEST ON THE MAIN DATABASE*

 Using a tool like pgAdmin4, DataGrip, pgModeler, or even LibreOffice or MS Access can be helpful for viewing the contents of the database in a